salaamahtech/salaamahtech.github.io/Documents/pages/REST.md

 		  PURGE /article/1234 HTTP/1.1
 		   - API sends PURGE method to the cache
-		   - The resources is removed from the cache
+		   - The resource is removed from the cache

 		  GET /article/1234 HTTP/1.1
 		   - The resource is not cached yet